fragglet/sdl-sopwith/articles/index.md

 ## Articles about Sopwith

-* ["Review"](pico-magazine.md) (1988) from Pico Magazine of of *The SSB Portable Passtime Package* which included Sopwith.
+* ["Review"](pico-magazine.md) (1988) from Pico Magazine of of *The SSB Portable Pastime Package* which included Sopwith.
 * ["Review"](portable-100-magazine.md) (1989) from Portable 100 Magazine
   of the same package.
 * [Review](free-ibmpc.md) from the book "Free and user supported software for